 2024

-- 1st place: Camryn Berry, PhD Student in Integrative Biology
+- 1st place: Camryn Berry, PhD in Integrative Biology

-- 2nd place: Emily Andrews, PhD Student in Chemistry
+- 2nd place: Emily Andrews, PhD in Chemistry

-- 3rd place: Radhika Rani, Master's Student in Biochemistry
+- 3rd place: Radhika Rani, MS in Biochemistry

-- People's Choice Award: Shuva Paul, PhD student in Electrical & Computer Engineering
+- People's Choice Award: Shuva Paul, PhD in Electrical and Computer Engineering

 2023

-- 1st place: Melanie Smith, Master's Student in Marine Biology
+- 1st place: Melanie Smith, MS in Marine Biology

-- 2nd place: Manjot Rekhi, PhD Student in Earth and Environmental Science
+- 2nd place: Manjot Rekhi, PhD in Earth and Environmental Science

-- 3rd place: Diana Reyes Gomez, PhD Student in Agricultural Sciences
+- 3rd place: Diana Reyes Gomez, PhD in Agricultural Sciences

-- People's Choice Award: Ava Boutilier, Master's Student in Biochemistry
+- People's Choice Award: Ava Boutilier, MS in Biochemistry

 2022

-- 1st place: Sathya Jagadeesan, PhD student in Chemical Engineering
+- 1st place: Sathya Jagadeesan, PhD in Chemical Engineering

-- 2nd place: Nikolai Matukhno, Master's Student in Mechanical Engineering
+- 2nd place: Nikolai Matukhno, MS in Mechanical Engineering

-- 3rd place & People’s Choice Award: Nick Pollak, PhD candidate in Chemistry
+- 3rd place & People’s Choice Award: Nick Pollak, PhD in Chemistry

 2021

-- 1st place: David Heit, Msc Wildlife and Conservation Biology
+- 1st place: David Heit, MS in Wildlife and Conservation Biology

-- 2nd place: Via D'Agostino, MFA Fiction Writing
+- 2nd place: Via D'Agostino, MFA in Fiction Writing

-- People’s Choice Award: Jess Flarity, PhD English Literature
+- People’s Choice Award: Jess Flarity, PhD in English Literature

 2020

-- 2nd place: Allison Giannotti, PhD Composition & Rhetoric
+- 2nd place: Allison Giannotti, PhD in Composition and Rhetoric

-- 3rd place: Isaiah Paolo Atienza Lee, PhD Molecular and Evolutionary Systems Biology
+- 3rd place: Isaiah Paolo Atienza Lee, PhD in Molecular and Evolutionary Systems Biology

-- People’s Choice Award: Danial Mirzaiyanrajeh, PhD Civil & Environmental Engineering
+- People’s Choice Award: Danial Mirzaiyanrajeh, PhD in Civil and Environmental Engineering

-- People’s Choice Runner Up: Kerry Dykens, MS Oceanography
+- People’s Choice Runner Up: Kerry Dykens, MS in Oceanography

 2019

-- 1st place: Sidney Birch, PhD Molecular & Evolutionary Systems Biology
+- 1st place: Sidney Birch, PhD in Molecular and Evolutionary Systems Biology

-- 2nd place & People’s Choice Award: Zane Relethford, PhD Chemistry
+- 2nd place & People’s Choice Award: Zane Relethford, PhD in Chemistry

 2018

-- 1st place: Jovana Milosavljevic Ardeljan, PhD Education
+- 1st place: Jovana Milosavljevic Ardeljan, PhD in Education

-- 2nd place: Devon O'Rourke, PhD Molecular and Evolution Systems Biology
+- 2nd place: Devon O'Rourke, PhD in Molecular and Evolution Systems Biology

-- 3rd place & People’s Choice Award: Kaitlyn Belknap, M.S.
-Genetics
+- 3rd place & People’s Choice Award: Kaitlyn Belknap, MS in Genetics

 2017

-- 1st place: Drummond Biles, PhD, Mechanical Engineering
+- 1st place: Drummond Biles, PhD in Mechanical Engineering

-- 2nd place: Meagan Wengrove, PhD Ocean Engineering
+- 2nd place: Meagan Wengrove, PhD in Ocean Engineering

-- 3rd place: Ryan Stevens, PhD Natural resources
+- 3rd place: Ryan Stevens, PhD in Natural Resources

-- People’s Choice Award: Rev. Holland Prior, MFA Creative Nonfiction
+- People’s Choice Award: Rev. Holland Prior, MFA in Creative Nonfiction

-- People’s Choice Runner Up: Jovana Milosavljevic Ardeljan, PhD Education
+- People’s Choice Runner Up: Jovana Milosavljevic Ardeljan, PhD in Education

 2016

-- 1st place & People’s Choice Award: Lesley Atwood, PhD Agroecology
+- 1st place & People’s Choice Award: Lesley Atwood, PhD in Agroecology

-- 2nd place: Susan Deily Swearingen, PhD History
+- 2nd place: Susan Deily Swearingen, PhD in History

-- 3rd place: Maria Marin Jarrin, PhD Oceanography
+- 3rd place: Maria Marin Jarrin, PhD in Oceanography